bhalevy/scylla/docs/architecture/tablets.rst

 -------------------

 ScyllaDB now uses tablets by default for data distribution.
-This functionality is controlled by the :confval:`enable_tablets` option.
-However, tablets only work if enabled on all nodes within the cluster.
+This functionality is controlled by the :confval:`enable_tablets_feature` option.
+However, tablets only work if the feature is enabled on all nodes within the cluster.

+The :confval:`enable_tablets` option controls whether tablets are enabled or disabled by default when creating a new keyspace.

-When creating a new keyspace with tablets enabled (the default), you can still disable them on a per-keyspace basis.
+When creating a new keyspace with `enable_tablets=true` (the default), you can still disable them on a per-keyspace basis.
 The recommended ``NetworkTopologyStrategy`` for keyspaces remains *required* when using tablets.

 You can create a keyspace with tablets disabled with the ``tablets = {'enabled': false}`` option:

+Correspondingly, when creating a new keyspace with `enable_tablets=false`, you can still enable them on a per-keyspace basis with the ``tablets = {'enabled': true}`` option:

 .. code:: cql